The M.A. in TESOL prepares students for teaching in a variety of teaching and research positions.

-- Think about how you can get some practical teaching experience every semester, such as by volunteering for ALI’s Conversation Partner Program or Conversation Groups Program, by working as a tutor and/or Teaching Assistant on campus or by volunteering or working off campus.
+- Think about how you can get some practical teaching experience every semester, such as by volunteering for American Language Institute (ALI) Conversation Partner Program or Conversation Groups Program, by working as a tutor and/or Teaching Assistant on campus or by volunteering or working off campus.

 - Consider how you can choose Group III courses wisely to expand your professional (and marketable) skills.
 For example, get some training in technology, think about getting the certificate in the Teaching of Post-Secondary Reading and/or certificate in the Teaching of Composition, to be able to combine teaching L1 composition/reading with ESL teaching.
 Contact one of the M.A. composition/reading faculty for advising.
 You might consider joining CRAFT, attending events like its Spring Career Night and get tips from graduate student peers in composition and reading.
 If you have a special interest in a future career in adult non-academic ESL, think about getting the certificate in Immigrant Literacies and/or the Adult Education Credential.
 Check with the Graduate College of Education to see if it is offering the Adult Education Credential, which is needed to teach ESL in adult schools administered through K - 12 school districts in California.
 (This credential is not needed for adult noncredit programs administered through a community college, like the program at City College of San Francisco.)

-- See the notes from past M.A.
-TESOL career nights for advice from alumni on long-range planning for the future: Adult Non Credit ESL Teaching (pdf), EFL Teaching (pdf) and Academic ESL Teaching.
+- We have archived notes from past M.A.
+TESOL career nights for advice from alumni on long-range planning for the future: Adult Non Credit ESL Teaching, EFL Teaching and Academic ESL Teaching.
 Reach out if you'd like to review these.

 - When you visit, observe and assist in ESL programs, you can often use the opportunity to learn about employment.

 - Attend career information and networking events, and ask questions.
-See Career Networking Questions (pdf) from a recent M.A.
+We have archives of our Career Networking Questions from a past M.A.
 TESOL networking event.
 The M.A.
-TESOL Career Guide (pdf) also provides information and tips for career preparation, with advice from our alumni.
+TESOL Career Guide also provides information and tips for career preparation, with advice from our alumni.
 Reach out if you'd like to review these.

 - Take advantage of the resources and services provided by our Student Involvement and Career Center.